MaayanLab/chea_kg_ts_appyter/README.md

 View the site at <http://localhost:5000>

 ## Deploy
-`docker compose build # build the container`
+`docker compose build chea-kg-timeseries # build the container` `docker compose up -d # verify that it works the way you expect at http://localhost:5050` `docker compose push` # push container
-`docker compose up # verify that it works the way you expect at http://localhost:5000`
+`sshkube run kube-compose up` # run on server